Honoring the Memory & Work of Dr. Martin Luther King, Jr.

 Reverend Dr. Martin Luther King, Jr. was a civil rights activist, spiritual leader, and proponent of non-violent direct action during the Civil Rights Movement in America.
 He worked to improve the lives of African Americans, fighting oppression with civil disobedience and advocating for equality through systemic change.

-Continue below to learn about Dr. King’s life and legacy, the history of the Civil Rights Movement, and for resources supporting social justice at home and in the classroom.
+Continue below to learn about Dr. King’s life and legacy, the history of the Civil Rights Movement, and activities to extend learning for home and in the classroom.

 Jump to article sections: